skyproductionsYT/LettaDIscordBot/README.md

 - Discord Bot

-  - Interacts with your Discord server and send and receive messages.
+  - Interacts with your Discord server to send and receive messages.
   - Interacts with you through Direct Messages (DMs) and send and receive messages.